Scooter (Muppet)

-Scooter is a Muppet character known for being the backstage stage manager, utility stage crew member, and general all-around "gofer" on The Muppet Show.
+Scooter is a Muppet character from the sketch comedy television series The Muppet Show, known for being the backstage stage manager, utility stage crew member, and general all-around "gofer".
 He was originally performed by Richard Hunt until his death in 1992, and is currently performed by David Rudman.

 Characteristics

 Scooter is orange with a darker orange sprout of hair.
 In keeping with the jokes about bespectacled Muppets such as Dr. Bunsen Honeydew, Scooter's eyes are actually the lenses of his glasses.
-Behind the glasses frames, there's nothing but his orange skin (although unlike Bunsen, whose glasses were transparent, Scooter had actual "eyes" with pupils that were attached to the glasses' lenses).
-Hunt based Scooter's personality on his own self from when he was younger and his voice is a western accent.
+Hunt based Scooter's personality on his own self from when he was younger.

 A few things have been revealed about Scooter's family.
 As cited in Of Muppets and Men, when pressed about his family, he explained that his mother was a parrot but he didn't know about his father.
 However, this is not necessarily canonical.
 Scooter's uncle J.P.
 Grosse is a humanoid Muppet, suggesting that Scooter is meant to be one as well.

 In the animated series Muppet Babies, he was redesigned as a brainy, computer-knowledgeable child and given a tomboyish twin sister named Skeeter, who never appeared as a live-action Muppet.
 However, she later appears as an adult in the Muppet Show comic series story arc "Family Reunion".